 Students wishing to pursue graduate work in history leading to candidacy for an advanced degree should read the Doctoral Degree Requirements section carefully.
 For more information, visit the department's Graduate Students webpage.

-Students who wish to work toward the PhD degree in history must indicate knowledge of certain fields of history, acquaintance with the fundamental tools of historical scholarship and the ability to do original work.
-The PhD program does not require the completion of a master's degree, but directly admits those qualified applicants who hold an undergraduate history degree or who have completed appropriate undergraduate history preparation and who have been recommended by the graduate admissions committee.
+Students who wish to work toward the PhD degree in history must indicate acquaintance with the fundamental tools of historical scholarship and the ability to do original work with historical primary sources.
+The PhD program does not require the completion of a master's degree, but directly admits those qualified applicants, who have been recommended by the graduate admissions committee.

 At least three years of graduate study, two of which must be spent in residence, are required for the PhD degree.